Convert HTML to PDF with wkhtmltopdf

 How to use wkhtmltopdf

-Now that you have wkhtmltopdf installed, let me walk you through how to use it effectively.
+Now that you have wkhtmltopdf installed, let’s look at how to use it.
+Every wkhtmltopdf command follows this structure:

 wkhtmltopdf [options] <input> <output>